karol-dubas/MultithreadingCSharp/async_notes.md

 Used for I/O operations that are beyond the scope of the application and require processing time in an external program.
 After calling an I/O operation, we can wait for the result
-- blocking the resources until the result is returned
+- synchronously, blocking the resources until the result is returned
 - asynchronously, which doesn't block the resources.

 # C# asynchronous patterns history